Search Operator Basics For Link Building

-Your link prospects are only as good as the quality of data you can gather and refine.
+Your link prospects are only as good as the data quality you can gather and refine.
+Therefore, using search operators is essential for any link-building campaign.

 Before you get started, make sure you read Chris Ainsworth’s guide to extracting search results here.
 Download his SERPs extractor tool, set your Google search settings to 100 results, and download Chrome and the Chrome extension Ginfiniti.